PalackyUniversity/alfa/README.md

 #### Error (difference) in image

-Lower white values were measured by LiDAR and upper yellow values were measured manually by a ruler.
+Lower white values were measured by LiDAR and upper yellow values were measured manually.

 ![Reference in image](docs/height_diff_image_compressed.jpg "Reference in image")